BeagleJoe/synergy_haiku/README.md

 Package available: https://depot.haiku-os.org/ or in HaikuDepot app.

 ## Limitations
-  - Synergy for Haiku is only a Synergy client at this time
+  - Synergy for Haiku is only a Synergy client
   - SSL / TLS is not currently supported and must be disabled on the server
-  - Copy / Paste feature have some issues
+  - Copy / Paste feature have some issues; disable it is recommended

 ## Compiling
 Simply run ```make``` under Haiku (x86 and x86-64 tested)